aamini11/imdbgraph-client/README.md

 ## Deployment

 All changes pushed to master are automatically deployed to production using Vercel.
 Any changes to a branch other than master are deployed to a staging URL for previewing changes before production.

-## Learn More About NextJS

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.